Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Regularly cleaning indoor evaporator coil, condenser fan blades, grills, and ductwork helps your HVAC system run efficiently and reduces your risk of mold.
-The National Air Duct Cleaners Association advises cleaning your system when it starts to look dirty.
+Keeping your indoor evaporator coil, condenser fan blades, grills, and ductwork clean enables your HVAC system to function properly and lowers the risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when you notice it starting to get dirty.

 • Monitor for potential problems.
 Monitoring your system for issues — for example, by checking your thermostat and energy bills routinely — helps you get ahead of problems before they get too expensive.